Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/media-content.md

 1. To find media folders and filter the results, use the `Select()` method of the [Tizen.Content.MediaContent.FolderCommand](/application/dotnet/api/TizenFX/latest/api/Tizen.Content.MediaContent.FolderCommand.html) class.

     The following example filters media folders so that only folders named "Downloads" found in the internal storage are included in the result.
-For more information on the filter properties, see [set up a filter](#set-up-a-filter).
+For more information on the filter properties, see [set up a filter](#set-up-a-filter):

     ```csharp
     var folderCmd = new FolderCommand(mediaDatabase);